tsuru/tsuru/docs/services/usage.rst

 Crane will read the content of the file and save it.

-To show the current doc for your service:
+To show the current documentation of your service:

 .. highlight:: bash